News & Media / Podcast / Back from Tanzania

 10:12

 It was a series of questions I decided to go into this with, rather than assuming that I had information that they needed and I needed to give it to them or else they wouldn’t have it.
-My thinking on how translation training should happen is changing over time.
-And one of the things that has been sort of bubbling up in my consciousness recently is the idea that people who live in multilingual contexts spend their entire lives translating.
-And so they already have well developed ideas of how translation is done because they do it.
+My thinking on how translation training should happen is changing over time, and one of the things that has been sort of bubbling up in my consciousness recently is the idea that people who live in multilingual contexts spend their entire lives translating.
+And so they already have well-developed ideas of how translation is done because they do it.
 They just do it usually orally, which is fantastic.
 And they know what good translation is because they try to do that every day.

 11:04